Rated4.8/5 | 1512 reviews

 When to Provide It

-You must provide the How to Rent guide to tenants at the start of a new assured shorthold tenancy.
+Provide the How to Rent guide to tenants at the start of a new England private tenancy.
 Best practice:

 1. New tenancies: Provide before or on the day the tenancy starts